komascript/defoldfonts/README.md

 # Unpacking and Installation for Developers and Distributors

-A legal distribution of `defoldfonts` contain at least:
+Legal distributions of `defoldfonts` contain at least:

 * `defoldfonts.dtx`
 * `README.md`